Background Checks Are Common Practice

 Fishman said the type of records an employer wants the most may correlate with the job opening.
 For instance, someone applying for a job that involves driving will probably have their motor vehicle records accessed.

-Sex offender status, credit reports, address history and social security number traces are also on top of the list, Fishman said.
+Sex offender status, credit reports, address history and social security number traces are also on top of the list, Griffiths said.

 There is a lot of information employers are not allowed to access